-At least 60 killed as suspension bridge collapses in India, hundreds thrown into river
+At least 68 killed as suspension bridge collapses in India, hundreds thrown into river

 More than 400 people were on the bridge over the Machhu River in the town of Morbi at the time of the collapse, local TV channel Zee News said.

-Indian news agency Press Trust of India quoting unnamed officials said that the bridge collapsed as it could not bear the weight of the people standing on it.
+Indian news agency Press Trust of India, quoting unnamed officials, said the bridge collapsed as it could not bear the weight of the people standing on it.

 Footage broadcast by the TV channel showed dozens of people clinging onto the cables of the collapsed bridge as emergency teams struggled to rescue them.

-NDTV reported that people also swam to safety after the bridge collapsed with parts of it partially submerged in the river.
+Broadcaster NDTV reported that people also swam to safety, with parts of the bridge partially submerged in the river.

 “Many people came here in view of Diwali holidays and weekend; it’s a tourist-friendly place.
 When it collapsed, people fell over each other,” an eyewitness told ANI.

-The 230m historic bridge was built during British rule in the 19th century.
+The 230m-long historic bridge was built during British rule in the 19th century.
 It had been closed for renovation for six months and was reopened to the public last week.

 Prime Minister Narendra Modi, who is in his home state Gujarat for a three-day visit, said he has directed the state chief minister to mobilise teams urgently for the rescue operation, Reuters reported.

-President Droupadi Murmu, tweeted, “The tragedy in Morbi, Gujarat has left me worried.
+President Droupadi Murmu tweeted: “The tragedy in Morbi, Gujarat, has left me worried.
 My thoughts and prayers are with the affected people.
 Relief and rescue efforts will bring succour to the victims.”

-The state and federal governments announced a total compensation of Rs 600,000 for the families of those killed in the bridge collapse.
+Families of those killed will each get 600,000 rupees (S$10,300) as compensation from the state and federal governments.